Bashar al-Shatti: Star Academy

-Bashar's fame started along with the reality television show called Star Academy on LBC.
+Bashar's fame started along with the reality television show Star Academy on LBC.
 There were rumors of a love affair between him and Moroccan contestant Sophia Marikh.
 Gulf News reported that teenagers welcomed him as a superstar.

 Bashar was the runner-up, but lost to Mohammed Attiyeh of Egypt.

 The following October, according to an Al Bawaba report, police investigated al-Shatti following a scuffle in Marina Mall in Kuwait.
 The report stated that fans gathered for pictures and autographs at a coffee shop where he and his brother were sitting, and that al-Shatti got into a physical altercation with some young hecklers, who later called the police.

 Later career

 After Star Academy, he signed a multi-record deal with Rotana Records.
 Al-Shatti recorded two records with Rotana.
 In 2008, he terminated his contract with Rotana to cooperate with Arab Radio and Television Network (ART) and release a third album.
-Al-Shatti has collaborated with Kuwaiti artist Nabil Shoail.
+Al-Shatti has collaborated with Kuwaiti artist Nabil Shuail.
 Al-Shatti composes for television serials and cartoons, and has written religious music.
 He participated in the composition of the Alwatan TV inauguration operetta.
 Al-Shatti recently branched out into an acting career, taking a role on an MBC television series.
 Additionally, he was the artist panellist on Qualitynet's home video contest, "Fakkar Ana Khouf?" which was decided on 15 December 2012.